 Conflicts are considered an inevitable part of the family business.
-Aside from their positive impact, conflicts remain as one of the challenges to family business performance.
-This research aims to analyze conflicts and their main impacts on family business performance.
-The method of content analysis is conducted to collect data, which included books with a focus on the family business field and conflicts as part of it, as well as analysis of research articles from various scholars, journals, and countries.
-The findings show that conflicts have both positive and negative effects on family business performance.
-At this point, relationship conflict has a negative effect, whereas task conflict and process conflict have a positive effect on the performance of a family business.
+Aside from their positive

+- 1. Converts the whole document. research aims to analyze conflicts and their main impacts on family business performance. - 2.
+No trial watermark on the output documents to collect data, which included books with a focus on the family business field and conflicts as part of it, as well as analysis of research articles from various scholars, journals, and countries.
+The findings both positive and negative effects on family business performance.
+Remove it Now conflict has a negative effect, whereas task conflict and process con on the performance of a family business.